 A significant short-term and long-term liability is associated with generation of all types of wastes, particularly hazardous from biomedical wastes.
 Liability for costs relating to remediation of environmental damage from these wastes (environmental impairment liability) may be catastrophic.
 Generators never escape liability for their wastes.
-Even if biomedical wastes are managed and disposed of in accordance with all regulatory requirements by fully licensed and permitted contractors, the generator retains liability and may be responsible for damages found years later.
+Even if biomedical wastes are managed and disposed of in accordance with all regulatory requirements by fully licensed and permitted contractors, the generator retains liability and may be responsible for damages found years later(Ambali, et al, 2012, p.5).
 Liability is also joint and several.
-Generators responsible for a relativity small amount of waste at a contaminated site may incur liability for clean up of a disproportionately large fraction of the total costs.
+In Malaysia, generators responsible for a relativity small amount of waste at a contaminated site may incur liability for cleanup of a disproportionately large fraction of the total costs(Tarmudi,, et al, 2009, p.8-9).
 Though, it may be claimed that the amount of toxic wastes from biomedical wastes produced by local clinics and hospitals are considerably low and they are being treated separately, especially through landfill.
 Nevertheless, landfill or dumping site strategy lends to air pollution and attract vermin and other disease causing germs.
 Landfill fires, a common incident, releases heavy metals and other toxic substances such as dioxins and furans into atmosphere.
-The poisons from dumping sites can leak out in the form of a smelly black toxic liquid called "leachate" and escapes into the ground surrounding dumping site and contaminate the nearby underground water source (WHO, 2005).
+The poisons from dumping sites can leak out in the form of a smelly black toxic liquid called "leachate" and escapes into the ground surrounding dumping site and contaminate the nearby underground water source (WHO, 2005, Tiong, et al, 2012, Ambali, et al, 2012, p.4).